nicholasferguson/YAD_t/Readme.md

 =====================================================================
+Introduction ====
+* Markov Algorithm.
-Into.
-Markov Algorithm.
-Ported from QT/YAD Studio into a std/boost console app.
+* Ported from QT/YAD Studio into a std/boost console app, built with Visual Studio 2013.
-       Refactored.
-Will run all 5 rule sets from Rosettacode.org and 2 rule sets from wiki page on Markov Algorithm.
-And 2 rule sets from YAD studio.
+* Refactored so it will run all 5 rule sets from Rosettacode.org and
+* 2 rule sets from s wiki page on Markov Algorithm.
+And
+* 2 rule sets from YAD studio.
+* Console app outputs to console each step of a rule transforming input into final output.

+* What this study shows... is how to devise a dictionary of rules and a rule engine.

 =====================================================================
 This was used a preliminary vehicle to study implementations of Markov Algorithms